Test Yourself with Raven's Progressive Matrices - Sample Questions & Answers for SPM and APM

-The Raven's Progressive Matrices (RPM) Test is a high-level, non-verbal assessment tool.
-This abstract reasoning test is regarded as a reliable estimate of fluid intelligence (You might even see it referred to as Raven's IQ Test).
+The Raven's Progressive Matrices (RPM) Test is a high-level, non-verbal assessment used to estimate fluid intelligence (often referred to as the Raven's IQ Test).

 May, Raven's Matrices Expert at JobTestPrep